 - ½ cup Water

 - Cut the jaggery into small pieces and add the water.

 - Cook on medium flame until the jaggery melts.
 I strained the jaggery syrup to remove all the scum and impurities from the jaggery.
 Add the cardamom powder.

 - Once it starts boiling, add coconut.
 Continue to boil it until lots of bubbles are formed.

 - Reduce the heat to low, add sesame seeds and gradually add rice flour one spoon at a time, stirring it well until the mixture mixes well in the syrup.
 Continue adding the flour until a smooth dough is formed.
 I used all the flour.
 I turned of the heat before adding the last spoon of flour.
 Add all the flour and mix well.
 A smooth , soft dough should form.

 - Srivalli says “the beauty of this dough is, you can store and use whenever you want.
-If it becomes too hard, just add about 2 tsp of water along with 2 tsp of sugar.
+If it becomes too hard, just add about 2 teaspoon of water along with 2 teaspoon of sugar.
 Get it to boil, while you keep stirring it.
 The mix should become soft again.
 When you handle it, it should come together as a soft dough.”